 Contact Number: School Number

 At Marshland High school we strive to safeguard and promote the welfare of all of our children.

-Appendix 3: Advice on concerns about an adult working in an education setting.
+Appendix 3: Advice for schools, colleges and alternative education providers where there are concerns about an adult who works within the setting.